omundy/learn-javascript/topics/introduction/introduction.md

 ## Statements

-A statement is any instruction to perform a specific action.
-Think of a statement as a sentence—they even have punctuation (a semicolon `;`) at the end to tell Javascript the instruction is complete.
+- A **statement** is an instruction that performs a specific action.
+- Like a sentence—statements have punctuation (a semicolon `;`) to note when the instruction is complete.
+- This statement assigns a value to the `greeting` variable with an [assignment operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators).

 ![true](../../assets/img/javascript-anatomy-statement.png)

-This statement uses an [assignment operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators) to assign a value to variable, `greeting`, on the left.
-In the next section we will install Javascript and start using variables.